BerkeArgin/berkeargin.github.io/README.md

 > Pre-processing of the dataset you chose
 > - Show some basic statistics and gain insights about the data

+Following our dataset overview, we've proceeded with exploratory data analysis (EDA) on the Michelin Guide Restaurants dataset in the [`eda.ipynb`]() notebook.
+This step aims to understand the dataset's structure and key characteristics, focusing on the geographical distribution of restaurants, cuisine diversity, and Michelin awards distribution.

+The analysis includes visualizing the restaurants' locations to assess geographical trends, examining the distribution of Michelin stars, and exploring the relationship between restaurant pricing and awards.
+These insights are crucial for our next steps, particularly for visualizing data on an interactive map.

 ### Related work